bpd1069/saltshaker/README.md

 My own personal collection of salt files.

-### Applying to your local system
+### Applying to the local system

-Ensure you have `salt-minion` installed on your system.
+Ensure you have `salt-minion` installed.

-You probably need `/srv` to be empty in order to clone into it like this, but ensure you have this repository in place inside that directory.
+You probably need `/srv` to be empty in order to clone into it like this, but you just need to have this repository inside that directory.

 ```bash
 sudo git clone https://github.com/lucaskolstad/saltshaker /srv